Michael Crabtree, Aqib Talib get two-game suspensions without pay for fighting

 Oakland Raiders wide receiver Michael Crabtree and Denver Broncos cornerback Aqib Talib were each suspended two games for fighting, the NFL announced on Monday night.

-Specifically, the two players, who were ejected from the Raiders win over Denver on Sunday afternoon, were suspended by NFL VP of Football Ops Jon Runyan for violations of the unsportsmanlike conduct and unnecessary roughness rules.
+Specifically, the two players, who were ejected from the Raiders' win over Denver on Sunday afternoon, were suspended by NFL VP of Football Operations Jon Runyan for violations of the unsportsmanlike conduct and unnecessary roughness rules.
 They are both suspended without pay.

 For the second straight season, Crabtree and Talib were involved in an on-field skirmish, with Talib ripping Crabtree's chain off his body for the second straight season as well.
 Talib, who was later escorted off the field by Raiders running back Marshawn Lynch, blamed Crabtree for the brawl that ensued.